MetaMask/metamask-docs/snaps/reference/exports.md

 [`endowment:name-lookup`](permissions.md#endowmentname-lookup) permission.
 :::

 ### Parameters

 An object containing:

 - `chainId` - The [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-2.md)
   chain ID.
-- `address` or `domain` - Either of these parameters will be defined, while the other will be undefined.
+- `address` or `domain` - One of these parameters is defined, and the other is undefined.

 ### Example